kernelkit/infix/doc/developers-guide.md

 > **Note:** when updating/synchronizing with upstream Infix changes you
 > may have to synchronize your forks as well.
 GitHub have a `Sync fork`
 > button in the GUI for your fork for this purpose.

+[^1]: Organizations should make sure to lock the `main` (or `master`)
+    branch of their clones to ensure members do not accidentally merge changes there.
+Keeping these branches in sync with upstream Infix is highly recommended as a baseline and reference.
+For integration of local changes another company-specific branch can be used instead.

 [1]: https://buildroot.org/downloads/manual/manual.html
 [2]: https://github.com/wkz/qeneth